universal-ctags/ctags-nightly-build/README.md

 ## Notes

-This repository only provides prebuilt binaries for `macOS`, `Linux`, `FreeBSD`, `OpenBSD`, `NetBSD`.
+This repository only provides snapshot prebuilt binaries for `macOS`, `Linux`, `FreeBSD`, `OpenBSD`, `NetBSD`, they're not regular releases.

 If you need prebuilt binaries for `Windows`, please go to [ctags-win32](https://github.com/universal-ctags/ctags-win32)

-This repository only for building purpose.
 If you encounter any problems with these prebuilt binaries, please file an issue on [Universal Ctags issue tracker](https://github.com/universal-ctags/ctags/issues)

 If you are extreamly concerned about performance, building it on you local machine from [source](https://github.com/universal-ctags/ctags) is a better choice as long as you know [Autotools](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html) well.